 As an infill site, this project does not impact rural neighborhoods.
 Housing density of the proposed project conforms to existing zoning.
-This amendment, and related Zoning Map Amendment, are solely to accommodate an assisted/independent living facility.
+This zone change is solely to accommodate an assisted living facility and incorporation of the uses into the PUD eliminates any spot zoning conditions.